Fort Henry, Dorset: Exercise Smash I-IV

-On 4 April 1944, Operation Smash was held at Studland Bay with the Duplex Drive Valentine tanks.
-A trial run of the tanks ran into difficulty when a change in the weather adversely affected the sea conditions.
+On 4 April 1944, during Exercise Smash I, a trial run of Duplex Drive Valentine tanks ran into difficulty when a change in the weather adversely affected the sea conditions.
 Six stricken tanks sank with the loss of six crew members.

 The lesson learned from this trial was the tanks would not survive being launched too far from the beach and consequently on D-Day itself the tanks were released in shallow water.
 The remains of the tanks were protected as a scheduled monument in 2019.